sbhavani/ehr-wallet/docs/health-wallet-prd.md

 ## 3. Proposed Features & Roadmap

-To enhance the Health Wallet, we propose the following features, prioritized for development:
+To enhance the EHR Wallet, we propose the following features, prioritized for development:

 ### Priority 1: Enhance Core Functionality